 You can probably see superficial (close to the surface of the skin) varicose veins in a mirror, but you would not be able to see deeper varicose veins.
-Depending on the makeup of your legs (how much fatty tissue exists between the muscle layers and your skin), even fairly advanced superficial varicose veins might not be visible to the naked eye.
+Depending on the makeup of your legs (how much fatty tissue exists between the muscle layers and your skin), you might not see even fairly superficial varicose veins.

-Diagnosing vein disease is complicated.
-Even tiny spider veins may be connected to larger underlying veins that have become diseased and that effect the circulation of your leg.
-The only real way to be certain about your vein health is to have a professional vein health examination that uses the most advanced ultrasound equipment available and has been especially trained to look for varicose vein disease.
+Diagnosing vein disease is very specific.
+Even tiny spider veins might connect to larger underlying veins that are diseased and that affect the circulation of your leg.
+Therefore, the only way to be certain about your vein health is to get the right scan for your legs.
+And this means having a professional vein health examination, and using the most advanced ultrasound equipment available.

-Ultrasound is one of the most important medical advances in recent decades, because it allows doctors to look for disease inside the body in a non-invasive way.
-The term “ultrasound” is used because the technology uses oscillating sound waves that pass harmlessly through the skin and then bounce off of tissue, bone, blood vessels, and organs to create images that the doctor can then use to detect disease.
-Ultrasound has become such an indispensable medical tool because it displays “real time” images, and because it is safe and doesn’t create ionising radiation the way X-rays do.
+Ultrasound is one of the most important medical advances in recent decades.
+Indeed, it allows doctors to look for disease inside the body in a non-invasive way.
+We use the term “ultrasound” because the technology uses oscillating sound waves.
+These pass harmlessly through the skin and then bounce off of tissue, bone, blood vessels, and organs.
+This results in creating images that the doctor can then use to detect disease.
+Ultrasound is now an indispensable medical tool because it displays “real-time” images and because it is safe and doesn’t create ionising radiation the way X-rays do.

 The results of a Venous Duplex Ultrasound scan are only as good as the person who performs it.
-Optimum results can only be achieved when the scan is performed by a specialist who has received advanced training and who has passed the numerous examinations necessary to be certified as a Vascular Sonographer.
+Optimum results can only be when a specialist performs them.
+This means an expert with an advanced training and numerous examinations necessary, as well as a Vascular Sonographer certification.

-Performing a Venous Duplex Ultrasound examination is a specialised and detailed process, one that takes 30 to 45 minutes per scan to achieve an accurate diagnosis.
-We have found that the types of scans performed using older, outmoded types of ultrasound often miss the “hidden” veins that turn out to be important underlying causes of the patient’s varicose veins.
-We feel that the training required to become a Vascular Sonographer are crucial to being able to diagnose diseases such as CVI or the even more dangerous deep vein thrombosis (DVT) a potentially fatal condition that “hides” in the deep veins of your legs and often displays no surface symptoms.
+Performing a Venous Duplex Ultrasound examination is a special and detailed process.
+It takes 30 to 45 minutes per scan to achieve an accurate diagnosis.
+Also, the types of scans using older types of ultrasound often miss the “hidden” veins that turn out to be important underlying causes of the patient’s varicose veins.
+That is why the training necessary to become a Vascular Sonographer is crucial to being able to diagnose diseases such as CVI or deep vein thrombosis (DVT).
+The latter is a potentially fatal condition that “hides” in the deep veins of your legs and often displays no surface symptoms.